-- 10.1.
-Childcare expenses are defined as the unreimbursed amounts anticipated to be paid by the family for the care of children less than 13 years of age, including foster children, during the period for which annual income is computed. - 10.2.
-Consistent with current HUD instructions, the Housing Department will deduct reasonable childcare expense when all of the following is true (and verifiable): - 10.2.1.
-Any reasonable childcare expenses necessary to enable a family member to be employed, actively seek employment or to further his or her education.
-The expense must be reasonable in terms of cost and relationship to eligible activity.
-"School" is either academic or vocational and the course of study will result in a degree or a certificate.
-Enrollment in school is either full-or part-time in accordance with that institution's definition.

-- 10.2.2.
-The expense is not paid to a family member residing in the assisted unit nor paid by an agency or individual outside of the unit. - 10.2.3.
-Any expense associated with childcare to allow a family member to go to work does not exceed the earnings of the individual who is enabled to work. - 11.
-There is no deduction for an amount paid to a person outside the assisted family for alimony or child support.
+- 11.1 Childcare expenses are defined as the unreimbursed amounts anticipated to be paid by the family for the care of children less than 13 years of age, including foster children, during the period for which annual income is computed. - 11.2 Consistent with HUD instructions, the Housing Department will deduct reasonable childcare expenses when all of the following is true and verifiable: - 11.2.1 Any reasonable childcare expense necessary to enable a family member to be employed, actively seek employment or to further his/her education.
+The expense must be reasonable in terms of cost and relationship to the eligible activity.
+School is either academic or vocational and the course of the study will result in a degree or certificate.
+Enrollment in school is either full or part-time in accordance with that institution's definition. - 11.2.2 The expense is not paid to family member residing in the assisted unit nor paid by an agency or individual outside the unit. - 11.2.3 Any expense associated with childcare to allow a family member to go to work does not exceed the earnings of the individual who is enabled to work. - 12 There is no deduction for an amount paid to a person outside the assisted family for alimony or child support.
 Even if the amount is garnished from the wages of a family member, it must be included in annual income.